-Concussions are traumatic brain injuries (TBIs) that damage the brain.
+Concussions are a type of traumatic brain injury (TBIs).
 They are often caused by some type of external force, including wounds that penetrate the skull and closed-head injuries.

 Concussions can have varying degrees of severity, but all are considered serious injuries that should be evaluated by a medical professional.
 Professional and adolescent athletes, particularly those involved in contact sports, tend to be more at risk.
 TBIs are also the signature wound of veterans returning home from Iraq and Afghanistan.
-However, anyone could suffer a concussion.
-Sports injures, car and motorcycle accidents, falls—all could result in brain trauma.
+However, anyone could suffer a concussion: sports injuries, car and motorcycle accidents, and falls all could result in brain trauma.

-- Facilitate accelerated recovery & potential neurologic tissue regeneration
+- Facilitates accelerated recovery & potential neurologic tissue regeneration

 - Reduces pain